dsc-courses/practice.dsc40a.com/problems/fa21-midterm/fa21-midterm-q04.md

 # END SOLUTION

-# BEGIN SOLUTION

-# END SOLUTION

 # END SUBPROB

 # BEGIN SUBPROB

-\[4 Points\] Suppose we use the formulas from class on Billy's dataset and calculate the optimal slope $w_1^*$ and intercept $w_0^*$ for this prediction rule.
+Suppose we use the formulas from class on Billy's dataset and calculate the optimal slope $w_1^*$ and intercept $w_0^*$ for this prediction rule.